Finance Concentration Requirements

 • FIN200FIN259, FIN270, and FIN468 do not count toward the concentration.

-• FIN368 Directed Independent Study will not count toward the finance concentration unless the student receives prior approval from the chair of finance department.
+• FIN368 Directed Independent Study will not count toward the finance concentration unless the student receives prior approval from the chair of the finance department.

 • IBUS students taking FIN462 and concentrating in finance need only three additional courses in finance.